“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Ha, I knew you wouldn’t back down!
 Let’s see if you take down the rest of the targets.
 Then we’ll go back inside to have some dinner with your Ma!”

-“Hm...well gosh….I guess I ought to see if I have something for that Type 56.
-I don’t really carry surplus parts for rifles that old.”
+“Hm...well darn.
+I guess I ought to see if I have something for that Type 56 of yours.
+I don’t really carry surplus parts for rifles this old.”
 Flint goes behind the counter to his gunsmithing room to look for something to repair Mai’s Type 56 SKS.
+“If I can’t find something, you can always ask other sellers or players.”
 Emi just stands there with a tired look on her face.

 “Mai, is this the way you want to carry yourself in this tournament?”
 Emi asks Mai seriously.
 “I know you’re very attached to that rifle platform but I hope you understand that you could potentially hinder our squad.
-Just like how you cheaped out with your RPG projectiles.”
+Just like how you cheaped out with your RPG warheads.”

 “If this is because of finances, Hikari and I both agreed to help you buy something better.”